pydio/pydio-sdk-java-v2/README.md

 # Getting started
-The pydio java sdk provides a Java implementation of Pydio features for communicating with a Pydio server.
-Most of the functions are wrapped into the <em>PydioClient</em> class that contains simple methods to easily manage your files on a Pydio server.
+The pydio java sdk provides a Java implementation of features for communicating with a Pydio server.
+Most of the functions are wrapped into the <em>PydioClient</em> class that contains methods to easily manage your files on a Pydio server.

 ## <em>PydioClient</em> instantiation: